-Artificial jewelry makes a trendy fashion statement without burning a hole in your pocket.
-But keeping it looking dazzling is a task.
-That is why we are going to share how to clean fake jewelry in this post.
+Artificial jewelry and accessories make a trendy fashion statement without burning a hole in your pocket.
+Fashion Stylist Michelle Wagman adds, “Costume jewelry is cheaper than fine jewelry made from base metals, alloys, plastic, glass, or synthetic gemstones.
+It often features glass, cubic zirconia, or lab-created stones instead of genuine gemstones.
+It may not be as durable as fine jewelry and is designed to follow fashion trends.
+Fake jewelry is not deceptive or unethical and serves a valuable purpose in the fashion industry by allowing people to enjoy trendy and stylish accessories without spending much money.”
+However, the maintenance of and care for their dazzling look is a task.
+That is why we are going to share how to DIY clean fake jewelry in this post.
 The intricate designs of artificial or fake jewelry collect dust and grime easily.
 They may also get discolored due to water, sweat, air, and body creams.
 All of that can be addressed.

 This article lists not one but 13 best and easy ways to clean artificial jewelry.
 You will be amazed by how clean and shiny they become!
 Read on to learn some home hacks to keep your artificial jewelry looking as good as new.
 Scroll down!